 - Total Investment: ₹9,00,000

-👉 Result: SIP clearly wins here compared to RD in the long run due to equity growth and compounding.
+👉 Result: SIP clearly outperforms RD in the long term due to equity growth and compounding.

 Risk Factor: SIP vs RD